What is a US LLC?

 If during any time of the tax year a non-resident corporation has carried out business in Canada or has disposed of taxable Canadian property, it must file T2 Corporation Income Tax return.
 A non-resident corporation must file schedule 97 with its T2 Tax return.
 In the case of US limited liability company, tax treatment depends if the entity is fiscally transparent or has checked the box for US Income tax purposes.

 a) If a US LLC is a disregarded Entity as per IRS?

 If a US LLC is considered as a disregarded entity as per IRS, it may claim the benefits under the Canada-US Tax Convention:

 - Attach Schedule 97 to T2 Corporation Income Tax return.
 (Schedule 97 of T2 Additional information on non-resident corporations in Canada)

-- Article 6 of US-Canada Tax Convention may be applied to claim the benefits.
+- Article 6 of the US-Canada Tax Convention may be applied to claim the benefits.
 It is applicable only if the amounts are considered to be derived by a US resident person and a qualifying person.

 - File form NR 303 (NR 303 – Declaration of Eligibility for Benefits under a tax treaty for a hybrid entity).

 US Canada tax treaty has been amended quite a few times.
-You can find more information on treatment of fiscally transparent entities between US and Canada in a a technical explanation by the department of treasury and a recent tax interpretation by CRA on Application of Articles IV(6) and X(6) of the Canada-US Treaty
+You can find more information on the treatment of fiscally transparent entities between US and Canada in a technical explanation by the department of treasury and a recent tax interpretation by CRA on Application of Articles IV(6) and X(6) of the Canada-US Treaty